-Ephesians 5, Paul gives good advice: Walk in love, walk in light, and walk in wisdom, “Redeeming the time, because the days are evil.”
+Ephesians 5.
+The Apostle Paul gave good advice: Walk in love, walk in light, and walk in wisdom, “Redeeming the time, because the days are evil.”
 “And be not drunk with wine, wherein is excess; but be filled with the Spirit; Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ; Submitting yourselves one to another in the fear of God.”
-Then Paul gives Godly advice on marriage and likens it to the relationship between Christ and the church.
+Then Paul gave Godly advice on marriage and likened it to the relationship between Christ and the church.

-Ephesians 4.
-Paul urges the believers to walk in unity, because there is one Lord, one faith, one baptism and one God, even though there are different spiritual gifts.
+Ephesians 4:1-16.
+The Apostle Paul urged the believers to walk in unity, because there is one Lord, one faith, one baptism and one God, even though there are different spiritual gifts.

 Ephesians 3.
 “The meaning of the Greek word mysterion is a truth hitherto hidden from human knowledge or understanding but now disclosed by the revelation of God.”
 With that in mind this chapter reveals the mystery of Christ, its purpose and the appreciation of the mystery.